 (ii) a controller, receiver, administrator, liquidator or similar officer is appointed to you or in respect of any part of your property; or

-(i) contractual performance by either you or the Company is delayed or prevented due to a Force Majeure Event,
+(i) contractual performance by either you or the Supplier is delayed or prevented due to a Force Majeure Event,

-then the Company and any member of the Fletcher Group may, without prejudice to any other rights they may have do any or all of the following:
+then the Supplier and any member of the Fletcher Group may, without prejudice to any other rights they may have, do any or all of the following:

-(j) all monies payable by you to the Company may, at the Company’s election, become immediately due and payable, notwithstanding that the due date for payment may not have expired;
+(j) all monies payable by you to the Supplier may, at the Supplier’s election, become immediately due and payable, notwithstanding that the due date for payment may not have expired;

 (k) vary, suspend or withdraw any credit facilities that may have been extended to you;

 (l) immediately terminate or suspend the whole or any outstanding part of any Contract;

 (m) withhold the delivery of further Goods;

 (n) enter upon your premises (doing all that is necessary to gain access) where Goods supplied under any Contract are situated at any time and retake possession of any or all of the Goods we have supplied to you in which title has not passed to you and we reserve the right to resell the Goods concerned;